 The laws covering employment in the Netherlands are many and various.
 Your personal contract of employment will determine your pay and specific conditions.
-Dutch employment law covers key areas such as trial periods, Netherlands vacation days, notice and dismissal, the Dutch minimum wage, health and safety, and equal treatment.
+Dutch employment law covers key areas such as trial periods, Dutch vacation allowance, notice and dismissal, the Dutch minimum wage, health and safety, and equal treatment.

 The Dutch labor law system for dismissal is particularly unusual, as it is very protective of employees: in most cases, the employer needs permission from the labor office, known as UWV WERKbedrijf, or the court to fire you.

 If you want to assess an employment contract offer, you can check the market rate for your salary or calculate bruto/netto rates (before/after tax and social security deductions) at www.loonwijzer.nl.
-It is standard practice in the Netherlands to get extra wages (usually 8 percent of your yearly salary) as a ‘holiday allowance’ (normally paid in May) plus four weeks of paid leave.
+It is standard practice in the Netherlands to get extra wages (usually 8% of your yearly salary) as a holiday allowance (normally paid in May) plus four weeks of paid leave.

 Dutch labor law overview